httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 # Acknowledgements

-Thanks to Tatsuhiro Tsujikawa for coming up with the idea of sending the link headers using an informational response.
+Thanks to Tatsuhiro Tsujikawa for coming up with the idea of sending the Link header fields using an informational response.

 # Changes